x24250511/HeartDisease_Pred_Model/README .md

 ### 2️⃣ MI Detector (XGBoost)

 Framework: XGBoost
-Input: PTB-XL dataset tabular metadata
+Input: PTB-XL structured metadata (no raw waveform signals used)
 Task: Binary MI detection
 Note: A critical data leakage bug was identified and fixed — an mi_likelihood feature was essentially reading the label directly, producing artificially inflated accuracy.
 This was audited and removed.